 Growing Your Net Worth

 Your business is only one part of your financial identity.
 By diversifying and reducing your overhead taxes, you will grow your net worth alongside that of your company.
-Watch with pleasure as the funds in your investment life insurance policy grow alongside your net worth.
+Watch with pleasure, how the funds in your investment in a whole life insurance policy grow alongside your net worth.

 Protecting Your Beneficiaries